monstercat/asset-delivery-nodejs/Readme.md

 | CACHE      | cache   | The image cache directory. |
 | FORCE_PASS |         | The force password.     |

+### Requirements

+You will need **ImageMagick**.
+Optionally you can remove the ImageMagick subclass and install GraphicsMagick.

 ## Supported Features

 Features are used by adding a query string parameter to the end of the request url.
 Such as `/my-file.jpg?image_width=128`.